za3k/za3k.com/aldenmarsh/index.md

-===Aldenmarsh
+# Aldenmarsh Campaign
 Welcome!
 If you're reading this you're playing in my online campaign.
 We play every Wednesday, at 6pm PST.
-Schedule information and session recaps are on the discord
+Schedule information and session recaps are on the discord.

 - [Out of game](about.md)
 - [Making a character](build.md)